 As discussed in Section V, during 2008/09 the average elapsed time to close or refer complaints for investigation or prosecution was about 2.5 months, excluding a significant number of non-jurisdictional complaints closed during the Intake Stage.
 For complaints not reviewed by a Medical Specialist, the average elapsed time to close or refer complaints for investigation or prosecution was about two (2) months.
 For complaints reviewed by a Medical Specialist, the average time to close or refer the complaints was about four (4) months.
 Some high priority complaints are referred for investigation or prosecution with only limited screening.
-Consequently, for complaints referred for investigation or prosecution, the average elapsed time was shorter than the average elapsed time for complaints that are closed and referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution compared to 2.6 months for complaints that are closed or referred).
+Consequently, for complaints referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution (about 2.1 months for complaints that are referred for investigation or prosecution compared to 2.6 months for complaints that are closed or referred).
 Reflecting additional time requirements to obtain records and have a Medical Consultant review the cases, the average elapsed time to close or refer quality of care complaints, which account for about one-half of all complaints, was about three (3) months.
 The average elapsed time to close or refer other complaints was less than two (2) months.
-Following implementation of requirements for review of all quality of care complaints by a Medical Specialist, the proportion of complaints referred for investigation or prosecution decreased by about 15 percent (from 20 percent to 17 percent).
-In recent years only about 17 percent of complaints were referred for investigation or prosecution.
+Following implementation of requirements for review of all quality of care complaints by a Medical Specialist, the proportion of complaints referred for investi